-Student Support Services is a federally-funded program to assist eligible students who have an academic need.
-The program offers assistance in the areas of study skills, academic advisement, career counseling, personal counseling, financial aid counseling, exposure to cultural and academic programs and graduate school counseling, as well as tutoring and mentoring services.
+Student Support Services is a federally-funded program to assist eligible students (first generation and/or financially eligible) who also have an academic need for support.
+The program offers assistance in the areas of study skills, academic advisement, career counseling, personal counseling, financial advisement, exposure to cultural and academic programs and graduate school counseling, as well as tutoring and freshmen mentoring services.

 Students interested in participating in the Student Support Services Program must complete an application, available in the Student Support Services Office or during new student registration.
 Acceptance into the program entitles the student to use all services free of charge.
-The office is located on the main floor of the Student Center.
+The office is located on the first floor of the Carnegie Vincent Library.